bahim22/work/Docs2/bash_cmds.md

-# General cmds for apt in Ubu
+# Info for encryption, security, git, apt, and linux

-## Steps for ssh git repo
+## Steps for ssh into git repo

 > ssh connects and logs into the specified destination in the form: user, hostname and port: